 We built a light-weight calculator that helps first-time creators calculate taxes and fees.

-• 50% of all creators interact with the tool • 98% of all creators complete the tool • 21% of first time creators launch with the calculated funding goal
+• 50% of all creators interact with the tool • Of those that interact with the tool, 98% complete it • 21% of first time creators launch with the calculated funding goal

 While the funding calculator helped beginners, many creators wanted a more comprehensive budgeting resource.
 Many creators don't know where to start, and often overlook shipping, labor, manufacturing, and storage costs.

 We created in-depth Google Sheets templates based on spreadsheets shared from experienced creators.
 The completed template could be used to generate a custom, interactive visualization on their campaign page to showcase to backers.

 In late 2019, it became clear our product organization was too scattered.
 To reach our objectives we would need to narrow our focus and consolidate our 8-9 small teams into 3-4 larger teams.

 I recognized an opportunity to advocate for my team, and created a pitch deck that I presented to our leadership team highlighting what we accomplished so far, and how it laid the foundation for an even larger, more ambitious body of work in 2020 if we scaled up.

 • Our team was prioritized as a major focus area for 2020 • Our team was allocated enough resources to double in size • I was recognized for my proactivity and was asked to lead a new R&D team

 Since Kickstarter has no reviews of projects, it was impossible to measure overall platform health.
 The only way to evaluate the status of a project was to manually check updates, comments, and tickets.

 We introduced a simple feedback capture so backers can let us know how projects are going.

-• We set a baseline for platform health that is now a top-line company metric • 10% platform coverage rate & 13% engagement rate • Project sentiment is currently used as a top-line company health metric • We learned that backer sentiment varied widely by project category • We laid a foundation for the next 6 months of product development, even after I left the team
+• Set a baseline for platform health that is now a top-line company metric • 10% platform coverage rate & 13% engagement rate • Learned that backer sentiment varied widely by project category

-I am the team lead and lead designer.
-I am responsible for guiding strategy, research, ideation, prototyping, stakeholder alignment, and budgeting.
+I was the team lead and lead designer.
+I was responsible for guiding strategy, research, ideation, prototyping, stakeholder alignment, and budgeting.